-Demolition of existing dwelling and erection of a three storey detached block with a semi basement area which utilizes the site topography.
-The accommodation in the roof provides 1 no 2 bed unit, the basement a 1 bed unit, the ground floor 2 x studio flats and the first floor comprising 2 x 1 bed units, totalling 6 units with associated parking a amenity space, cycle storage and landscaping.
+Demolition of existing dwelling and erection of a three storey detached block with a semi basement area which utilizes the site topography and generally follows the footprint of the previously approved scheme.
+The accommodation in the roof provides 1 no 1 bed unit, the basement and part of the ground floor a 3 bed family unit, the ground floor 1 x studio flats and the first floor comprising 2 x 1 bed units, totalling 5 units with associated parking a amenity space, cycle storage and landscaping.

 There were few previous planning applications submission for this site which were not successful, however a recent pre-planning application with reference number 40335/APP/2020/4175 dated 4th May 2021 was approved.
+This schemes follows very closely the form, appearance and scale of the previously approved scheme.